 Research shows that most Americans simply don't understand the inequalities faced by LGBT people.
 They also don't understand how these inequalities can adversely affect gay and transgender people's lives.
 MAP provides messaging guides and resources that can help Americans better understand the disparities facing LGBT people, the need for change, and the importance of action to support LGBT equality.Read More

 Religious exemptions laws jeopardize the security and safety of LGBT older adults, who rely on many religiously affiliated organizations for services like congregate meals, skilled nursing, and health care.

-In December 2017, the U.S. Supreme Court will consider the landmark case Masterpiece Cakeshop vs. Colorado Civil Rights Commission.
-This guide offers background, frequently asked questions and topline messages to facilitate conversations about the case.
+In June 2018, the U.S. Supreme Court ruled in Masterpiece Cakeshop vs. Colorado Civil Rights Commission.
+This guide offers background on the case, the Court's ruling, and similar cases about service refusals.

 This issue brief provides an analysis of the legal questions in the case, and the broad legal implications the case will have on people color, women, minority faiths, people with disabilities and others.